How Do I Talk About My Holiday in Messages to the Child I Sponsor?

 5) Share a highlight

-Rather than detailing everything about your holiday, why not share a special highlight.
-This might be a particular place you visited, a funny incident or simply the enjoyment of having all your friends or family together.
+Rather than detailing everything about your holiday, simply share one special highlight.
+This could be a particular place you visited, a funny incident or the enjoyment of having all your friends or family together.

 Best friends Michele, Elizabeth, Josephine, Monica, Caroline and Lisa love spending time together at their Compassion project in Kenya.
 The girls have formed a close bond as well as a taste for mischief!